-This program aims to engage Australia's best researchers to develop collaborative solutions to Industrial Transformation Priorities and to train the future research workforce.
-It supports joint research activity, between the Australian higher education sector and industry, designed to focus on strategic outcomes that cannot be realised independently of each other.
+This program aims to engage Australia's best researchers in issues facing the new industrial economies and training the future workforce.
+It supports collaborative research activity, between the Australian higher education sector and industry, designed to focus on strategic outcomes that are not independently realisable.

-- Encourage collaborative R&D projects between universities and organisations outside the Australian higher education sector that will engage in cutting-edge research on new technologies to create economic, commercial and social transformation.
+- Support collaborative research projects between universities and organisations outside the Australian higher education sector that involve cutting-edge research on new technologies.

 - Leverage national and international investment in targeted industry sectors, including from industry and other research end-users.